workbuoy/workbuoy-suite/apps/backend/README.md

 ### Runtime configuration

 - `METRICS_ENABLED` &mdash; set to `true`, `1`, or `yes` to expose `/metrics`.
-When unset or falsy the route responds with `204 No Content` while keeping the endpoint available.
+When unset or falsy the route still responds with `200 OK` and an empty payload so scraping logic stays happy.
 - `METRICS_PREFIX` &mdash; optional prefix prepended to every exported metric name.
 - `METRICS_DEFAULT_LABELS` &mdash; comma-separated `key=value` pairs applied as default labels (for example `service=backend,env=dev`).
 - `METRICS_BUCKETS` &mdash; comma-separated list of histogram bucket boundaries shared by backend histograms.

 When `METRICS_ENABLED` is true, hitting `/metrics` returns a `200` response with Prometheus text and registers default Node.js/HTTP metrics against a shared registry.
+The registry always emits the Prometheus text media-type (`text/plain; version=0.0.4; charset=utf-8`) and applies default labels `service="backend"` and `version="<package.json version>"` alongside any additional runtime labels.
 The registry, default labels, and prefix are all resolved at request time so you can toggle the feature between test runs.

 ## CRM smoke-tester